 Not sleeping well lately?
-Poor air quality in your home can negatively impact your sleep, physical energy, and cause cold symptoms like teary eyes or sniffles; not to mention the dreadful words like lung disease or cancer.
+Poor air quality in your home can negatively impact your sleep, energy levels, and cause cold symptoms like watery eyes or sniffles; not to mention other dreadful possibilities like lung disease or cancer.

 Indoor Air Quality (IAQ)

 The air quality within our homes can be up to eight times worse than outdoors, and on specific occasions — say while repainting a wall — way more than that too.
 Our need for a more secure and confined environment has somehow contributed to this disparity in air quality indoors and outdoors.

 Indoor air quality can deteriorate due to activities like cooking, which introduces smoke and other particulate matter.
 Cleaning and DIY hobbies can introduce Volatile Organic Chemicals (VOCs).
 Home building materials and the furniture may also release these VOCs.
 In the process of trying to secure our homes by locking doors and keeping the windows shut, we may also inadvertently seal in carbon dioxide that we exhale.
 Furnaces and other wood-fueled heaters also produce the deadly gas carbon monoxide.
 High humidity and damp spaces breed mold.

 Here are six different smart indoor air quality monitors you should consider.
 Each monitor may track some or most of the home air pollutants while some may also have extra-added features.

 1. Nest Protect Smoke and Carbon Monoxide Alarm ($114.30/£89)